alf-p-steinbach/cppx-core-language/docs/README.md

 #### 3.3.4.
 Examples for header “syntax/macro-items_of.hpp”.

-In C++17 and earlier standard library algorithms that operate on sequences, like `std::sort`, generally take two iterators as arguments: a  “begin” iterator that refers to the start of the sequence, and an “end” iterator that refers to just beyond the sequence.
+In C++17 and earlier C++ standards the standard library algorithms that operate on sequences, like `std::sort`, generally take two iterators as arguments: a  “begin” iterator that refers to the start of the sequence, and an “end” iterator that refers to just beyond the sequence.
 For example, `std::sort(std::begin(the_numbers),std::end(the_numbers))`.
 The standard is very annoyingly at odds with the Don't Repeat Yourself principle for all these algorithms.

 `$items_of(c)`, where `c` must be an lvalue expression, produces the iterator pair text “`std::begin(c),std::end(c)`”.
 For example, you can write just `std::sort($items_of(the_numbers))`.
 The name of a variable is an lvalue expression.